 |YELLOW||Caution - EBB TIDE Strong Fluvial Flows

-The Port of London Authority advise man-powered vessel, in particular; Schools, Novices, Junior crews or those that do not usually navigate on the tidal section of the river Thames not to go afloat on the Ebb Tide.
+The Port of London Authority advise man-powered vessels, in particular; Schools, Novices, Junior crews or those that do not usually navigate on the tidal section of the river Thames not to go afloat on the Ebb Tide.

 All river users of man-powered vessels should navigate with extreme caution and consider whether it is safe for them to go afloat on the Ebb Tide.